sudoblockio/tackle/docs/_build/html/_sources/README.md.txt

 Over 35 different operators are currently available with more coming down the line.
 To understand how to use them, please refer to the [API Docs](https://insight-infrastructure.github.io/nukikata/docs/_build/html/cookiecutter.operators.html#submodules).

 The main type of operators are derivations of [PyInquirer](https://github.com/CITGuru/PyInquirer) which greatly enhanced the capabilities of the original cookiecutter due to the ability to use multi-select inputs that return lists.
 Please inspect the [PyInquirer](https://github.com/CITGuru/PyInquirer) API docs to understand the interface.
 All features are supported except for `validation` and `filter` which is not supported and `when` which is implemented in jinja.

+To see a number of good examples of the types of interfaces available for each operator, consider downloading the demo above and walking through the syntax.

 ## Note to Users and Developers